Mad God is an apocalyptic nightmare of the highest order and boasts some of the most impressive stop-motion animation and world-building of the year.

 A lack of clear narrative will frustrate some and the relentless gore, death and violence will be a further turnoff for many.
 At times Mad God can drift away into what feels like a series of surreal vignettes as opposed to anything wholly cohesive, and yet Tippett manages to bring it back to something suitably satisfying by the conclusion with an ending that doesn’t answer all the questions but certainly vocalises some great, philosophical themes.
 In Mad God, the madness and barbarity of humanity is drawn in immense detail and that might actually be the scariest thing about this film: not the grotesque, otherworldly beings or the disturbing imagery, but the chillingly similar notions to this world with ours.

-Mad God premiered at the 2021 Edinburgh Film Festival on 21st August, 2021.
-The film will be released on Shudder in the US, Canada, UK, Ireland, Australia, and New Zealand on Thursday, June 16, 2022.
+Mad God premiered at the 2021 Edinburgh Film Festival on 21st August, 2021, and is now available to watch on digital and on demand.